 Uniform inspection during Seal training was a test.
 Yet, many who quit never understood that no matter how pristine your uniform was – it always failed.

-The consequence was to run into the sea, then roll around on the beach until you were completely covered in sand and spend the rest of the day working in cold, wet, sandy clothes – they called this sugar cookie.
+The consequence was to run into the sea, then roll around on the beach until you were completely covered in sand and spend the rest of the day working in cold, wet, sandy clothes – they called this the sugar cookie.

 There will be moments in school that no matter how prepared you are or how well you perform you could still end up as a sugar cookie.
 Failure is part of life and pleasing everybody is unlikely.